upthebuzzard/upthebuzzard.github.io/_games/pouches-of-destiny.md

 Each marsupial in a turn has one chance to initiate one fight.
 This might mean choosing to fight again with the marsupial who only just initiated the previous fight.

-The marsupial who has only just arrived has first option, otherwise it is the marsupial who's turn it is.
-Then the option proceeds turn-wise round the group of marsupials on the same location.
+The marsupial who has only just arrived has first option, otherwise it is the marsupial who's turn it currently is.
+Then the option to initiate a fight proceeds turn-wise round the group of marsupials on the same location.
+If no-one wants a fight, no fight happens.

 For a fight between two marsupials, each gathers up their pouch and secretly selects a card to be a weapon.
 The weapons are revealed simultaneously.
-The two card values are compared, factoring in any 'leaching' effects, and the higher score wins.
+The two card values are compared, factoring in any 'leaching' effects, and the higher value wins.

 If the result is a draw, both cards are immediately DISCARDed, defender first.

-If the result is a draw, both cards are immediately DISCARDed, loser first.
+If the result is decisive, both cards are immediately DISCARDed, loser first.
 The pouches are revealed again, and the winner chooses a card from the loser's pouch.

 ## Taking turns